Travelinglight/iknn/README.md

 ~~~
 * a0,a1,a2,a3 are columns in the table _test_.
 * 31,32,33,34 are values of the columns respectively.
-* the query object must have values for all columns of the query table
+* The query object must have values for all columns of the query table
 * The tuples returned are those considered nearest with the query object.

 ### 7. Here's the result